Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

 Furthermore, the tangent space can be regarded as a Euclidean space, where a particular tangent vector, denoted as the Riemannian gradient, indicates the direction of steepest descent of the objection function \cite{AbsilPSP2008}.

 In light of the above, it is initially required for the Euclidean gradient of the objective function to be computed.
 The Riemannian gradient is then obtained by projecting this Euclidean gradient, as given in \eqref{eq:fullgradbf} and \eqref{eq:fullgrad}, onto the tangent space.
 This projection is expressed as Straightforwardly, for each group $g$, the projection onto the tangent space is given as After the optimization, $i.e.$, following the sequence of retraction and tangent projection operations, the method from \cite{FangCL2024} is applied to enforce the symmetry and unitary constraints, since adding a penalty serves only as a workaround approach.
+The full procedure implemented in this article is outlined in Algorithm~\ref{alg:cga}.